jumidev/terraform-modules-auto-azurerm/compute/image/README.md

 }

 inputs = {
-   name = "name of image"
+   name = "Specifies the name of the image"
    resource_group_name = "${resource_group}"
    location = "${location}"
 }